scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 ====

-TOML [TOML]_ is a more recent INI-inspired format with support for multiple levels of nesting and for date and time data.
+TOML [TOML]_ is a more recent INI-inspired format with support for multiple levels of nesting and for date and time literals.
 In TOML, the example data could be represented as::

     [key]